 How quickly can I get my relative into a private treatment program?

 You can enter within 24h or less if needed.
 A person is hardly ever put on a waitlist in the private sector.
-To get immediate assistance for an Ontario drug rehab centre in the private sector, call us.
-Speak with an addiction referral counsellor with many years of experience working in the field.
+To get immediate assistance to find affordable Ontario drug rehabs, call us.
+Speak with an addiction referral counsellor who has many years of experience working in the field.
 They know the subject.
 Whether you are looking for yourself or a loved one, we can assist.
 A successful recovery from drug or alcohol addiction has several steps.
 Detox is the first step, and sometimes medical detox is necessary.
 The next step is a residential drug alcohol rehab in Ontario or elsewhere.
 If you need assistance, call our toll-free number, or request a callback.

-Over the years, Ontario has also become affected by the opiate addiction crisis.
-More specific to Oxys, Percocet, Heroine and in recent years, fentanyl and carfentanil became an alarming problem.
+Over the years, Ontario has also become affected by the opioid crisis.
+More specific drugs like Percocet, heroin and in recent years, fentanyl and carfentanil became an alarming problem.
 Discomfort often accompanies withdrawal from these drugs and can sometimes be life-threatening.
 Or an individual might have an existing medical situation.
-Both cases would undergo a Medical Assisted Detox.
+Both cases would undergo a Medical Assisted Detox with tight supervision.

-How can one choose the right program for a loved one?
-Deciding whether one program is correct or not requires knowledge of the treatment approach of that centre.
+What is the right program for a person?
+Deciding whether one program is correct for a person requires knowledge of the treatment approach of that centre.
 Addiction Referral & Consultation Services’ counsellors are knowledgeable in that area.
 Also, having data on the drug-addicted person’s drug of choice and history of abuse is a factor.
-The information allows connecting the person with what is best for them.
-Our experienced referral counsellors work with a wide range of private treatment centres in Canada.
-Part of choosing a suitable facility includes knowing the centers focus on addiction.
-The options for treatment is important.
+The information allows connecting the person with the program that is best for them.
+Our experienced referral counsellors work with a wide range of private rehab centres in Ontario and across Canada.
+Part of choosing a suitable facility includes knowing the centre’s focus on addiction.
+One should put some importance on the treatment method.

 “What about subsidized treatment programs in Ontario?”